ImmutableSoft/AutoLM/README.md

 and update their activation identifier to the new value.
 Applications with many features may wish to consider a bulk migration feature.

+Note that an activation has an expiration date stored on the blockchain and may be renewed/extended before it expires.
+It may be desirable for an application to report this expiration date to the user, and a link to renew, before and/or after the activation expires.

 <img src="./images/Immutable_BlueOnWhite_Logo.png" align="right" width="100" height="50"/>